 12. CONSTRUCTION OF GROUND FLOOR SLAB

 After the underground backfilling, you may now commence with the construction of the ground floor slab.
-The layers for ground floor slab consist of MEP rough-ins such as PVC for wastewater and waterline, and engineered or granular fill which should be compacted to 100% MDD (maximum dry density).
+The layers for the ground floor slab consist of MEP rough-ins such as PVC for wastewater and waterline and engineered or granular fill which should be compacted to 100% MDD (maximum dry density).